You are using an outdated browser. Please upgrade your browser to improve your experience.

 Affordability checks

-With a residential mortgage, income and outgoings are considered to make sure you can afford the mortgage payments.
+With a residential mortgage, income and outgoings are assessed to make sure you can afford the contractual mortgage payments.

 Interest rates